-There is approximately $40 million available for the FY 2023 Round 1 School Maintenance Project Grant.
+There is approximately $46.7 million available for the FY 2024 Round 1 School Maintenance Project Grant (SMPG) program.
 Grants will be approved up to the amount released by the Governor’s Office of Management and Budget.
 Future application cycles will be open when funds are released.

-Based on guidance received from the U.S. Department of Education, FY 2023 School Maintenance Project Grant applications will allow for the use of Elementary and Secondary School Emergency Relief (ESSER) II or ESSER III funds to meet the local match requirement.
+U.S. Department of Education guidance indicates that FY 2024 School Maintenance Project Grant applications will allow for the use of Elementary and Secondary School Emergency Relief III funds to meet the local match requirement.

 - Complete and submit the SMPG Grant Application via IWAS.
 Local board approval is required for completion of this step.
 (A board resolution is NOT required.)

-- Review and approval by ISBE School Business Services Department.
+- ISBE School Business Services Department must review and approve.

-Within each round, grants shall be awarded in order of the five priorities:
+Grants shall be awarded in order of five priorities within each round:

-- “Emergency projects” are projects made necessary by a disaster as described in School Construction Law, Section 5-30 (1) .
-Conditions caused by age or lack of timely maintenance shall not constitute an emergency.
+- "Emergency projects" are projects made necessary by a disaster as described in School Construction Law, Section 5-30 (1).
+Conditions caused by age or lack of timely maintenance do not constitute an emergency.
 Costs of an emergency project that are covered by insurance may not be claimed as part of an emergency project.

 - "Health/life safety (H/LS) projects" are projects to remodel or improve an existing structure (within the existing exterior walls) to correct a violation of the Health/Life Safety Code for Public Schools (23 Ill.
 Adm.
 Code 180) OR to provide handicapped accessibility or school security (e.g., providing a secure entrance or vestibule to prevent an active threat or active shooter).